milesstanfield/grids_lite/README.md

     $ gem install grids_lite

 ## Usage
+Pick and choose which column stylesheets to include in your asset pipeline. **base is not optional.**

 <pre>
+# app/assets/stylesheets/application.css

+*= require "grids_lite/base"
+*= require "grids_lite/col-1"
+*= require "grids_lite/col-2"
+*= require "grids_lite/col-3"
+*= require "grids_lite/col-4"
+*= require "grids_lite/col-5"
+*= require "grids_lite/col-6"
+*= require "grids_lite/col-7"
-  *= require "grids_lite"
+*= require "grids_lite/col-8"
 </pre>

-## Development

-After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake spec` to run the tests.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/grids_lite.
+Bug reports and pull requests are welcome on GitHub at https://github.com/milesstanfield/grids_lite.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](contributor-covenant.org) code of conduct.

 ## License